How to Clean Your Garage Floor

 Sealing Your Garage Floor

 Now that you have a pristine garage floor, you may want to consider sealing or painting it.
 This will increase the stain-resistant qualities of the surface and make it easier in the future to clean up dirt and oil.
 You can purchase concrete floor sealant in the color of your choosing, and even use decorative flakes.
+You'll roll on the coating with a brush, and avoid walking on it for a couple days and driving on it for a week.
+Not only will your garage floor look like brand new, but it'll also be easier to clean in the future.

 Clean garage Floors Made Easy

 Now that your garage floor is freshly washed, you can either let it air dry or mop it up with towels.
-As you put your things back inside, this is the perfect time to do a little spring cleaning and ensure that you’re not putting any dirty, broken or rarely-used items away.
-By staying on top of the cleanliness of your garage, you’ll save yourself a lot of elbow grease over time.
+As you put your things back inside, this is the perfect time to do a little spring cleaning and ensure that you're not putting any dirty, broken or rarely-used items away.
+By staying on top of the cleanliness of your garage, you'll save yourself a lot of elbow grease over time.
+Do you need a new garage built?
+If so, Danley's wants to help you.
+We've been building garages for Chicago homeowners since 1959.
+Join the 100,000 happy homeowners who had their garage built by Danley's and get a free quote now.

 Complete the form below and a Danley’s representative will be in touch.